 The Enterprise Data Modeling Council, EDMC, doesn’t publish FIBO download numbers.
 However, we can expect a larger Financial Institution has the tooling, databases, and expertise to consume the RDF/OWL ontology files.
 Participation in FIBO conferences and content groups also suggests a keen interest from North American Investments Managers and Servicers in the ontology.

 FIB-DM is a solution for midsize FIs who want to leverage the industry standard, but don’t have RDF (triple) Stores, Topbraid/Protégé, and ontologists yet.
-Very large FIs likely already customized the FIBO and encoded their version of the Configurable Ontology to Data-model Transformation (CODT).
+Very large FIs likely already customized the FIBO and encoded simplified versions of the Configurable Ontology to Data-model Transformation (CODT).

 FIBO/ FIB-DM packages

-FIBO extended the content in production supports Securities, Derivatives, and Indicators & Indices.
+FIBO content in production supports Securities, Derivatives, and Indicators & Indices.

 While this is a priority for the 14% Investment Managers/Servicers, banks would like to see more support for banking services.